International-Fairy-Tale-Filmography/data/.github/ISSUE_TEMPLATE/revise-a-existing-film.md

 ---
-name: New Film Submission
+name: Revise a existing Film
-about: Submit a film to be considered for inclusion in the filmography
+about: Submit a revision to be considered
-title: "[ADD]"
+title: "[REV]"
-labels: film-submission, status-triage
+labels: film-revision, status-triage
 assignees: ''

 ---